How do I start connecting with people on Social Media?

 This week I had the opportunity to participate in a “preview” of the webinar Applying Social-Political-Technical Design to any Purpose no Matter How Complex with Bill Smith, and I can say, I’m truly excited about it!

 Bill’s ideas are really innovative, and I’m really looking forward to hear more about how every system can be understood in terms of purpose and power, and how we can design more effective interventions.
-Join us on March 22nd at noon EST!
+Join the Socio Technical Systems community on March 22nd at noon EST!

 We want to continue the great conversations we started in San Francisco; we would like to invite you for our next webinar.
 We are really excited to have Pierre Van Amelsvoort and Bernard Mohr co-editors of the book: “Co-Creating Humane and Innovative Organizations: Evolutions in the Practice of Socio-Technical Systems Design”.